mapbender/mapbender-documentation/en/book/quickstart.rst

 Assign an Application to a User/Group
 ======================================
 #.
-Edit your application by :menuselection:`Applications --> Edit`
+Edit your application by :menuselection:`Application --> Edit-Button`.

 #.
 Choose :menuselection:`Security`

 #.
-Publish/unpublish your application
+Set permission like view edit delete operator master owner

 #.
-Set permission like View Edit Delete Undelete Operator Master Owner

-#.
-Assign an application to a user/group
+Assign a user/group to the application

 #.
 Test your configuration!